benji300/joplin-commands/README.md

 This plugin adds the following user options which can be accessed via `Tools > Options > Note Extensions`.

-> **NOTE** - Changes to the user options are only applied after a restart of the app.
+> **NOTE** - Changes to the user options are only applied after a restart of the app

 - Show [Open URL in browser](#open-url-in-browser) on note toolbar:\
   _Select whether a button for the command shall be shown on the note toolbar (next to note title) or not_